 Early Prostate Cancer: Predicting Treatment Response

-Sheldon Greenfield, MD, Executive Co-Director, Health Policy Research Institute, School of Medicine, UC Irvine
+Executive Co-Director of the Health Policy Research Institute, UC Irvine

 Prostate cancer is the most common cancer in men, with over 200,000 new cases diagnosed each year in the U.S. It is the second leading cause of cancer death in men, and affects roughly 1 in 7 men over their lifetime.